kontena/kontena/docs/references/kontena-yml.md

   context: .
   dockerfile: alternate-dockerfile
 ```

 Build arguments are supported in version 2 yaml format.
-They can be defined either as an array of strings or as hash:
+They can be defined either as an array of strings or as a hash:

 ```
 build:
   context: .